-The date of the Sixth Form Open Evening is on the school calendar and website and the event is advertised in the local press as well as within Learning Exchange South West literature.
+The date of the Sixth Form Open Evening is on the school calendar and website and the event is advertised on social media.

 Application Forms and Sixth Form Prospectus are available on request at reception or on the website.

 5. In year school transfer applications